EECS150/asic-labs-fa22/lab1/spec.md

 #### Question 4: Understanding File Permissions

 For each task below, please provide the commands that result in the correct permissions being set.
 Make no assumptions about the file's existing permissions.
-Operate on the `run_always.sh` script.
+Operate on the `runalways.sh` script.

 1. Change the script to be executable by you and no one else.
 2. Add permissions for everyone in your group to be able to execute the same script